apache/oozie/docs/src/site/markdown/DG_SqoopActionExtension.md

 Sqoop action logs are redirected to the Oozie Launcher map-reduce job task STDOUT/STDERR that runs Sqoop.

-From Oozie web-console, from the Sqoop action pop up using the 'Console URL' link, it is possible to navigate to the Oozie Launcher map-reduce job task logs via the Hadoop job-tracker web-console.

 The logging level of the Sqoop action can set in the Sqoop action configuration using the property `oozie.sqoop.log.level`.
 The default value is `INFO`.